Digital-Peak/DPDocker/webserver/README.md

 Example

-`./run.sh`
+`./run.sh postgres rebuild`

 - The db-type attribute is optional.
 You can use either _mysql_ or _postgres_.
 If set then the joomla core installations will be installed with the respective driver.
 The extension dev sites are always installed with mysql (this will probably change in the future).
 - The rebuild argument is optional, if set then the whole web server is rebuild and you have a clean setup as when you started it for the first time.

 ## Internals
 When starting the web server, there are four docker containers executed.
-An Apache web server, a MySQL server, a phpMyAdmin server and a Mailcatcher.
+An Apache web server, a MySQL server, a phpMyAdmin server, a postgres server, a pgAdmin server and a Mailcatcher.
 All of them are out of the box ready to use.

 To manage the joomla sites and link extensions the great [joomla console project](https://github.com/joomlatools/joomlatools-console) from the joomlatools guys is used.